goodekat/WhoseEgg/to-do-list.md

 - **Figure out issue with larval length and egg stage (which doesn't match up)**
 - **Add guidance on how to interpret random forest probabilities (especially probabilities near 0.5-0.6)**
-- Add link to validation paper to FAQ on validation

 Warnings/Errors:

-- Print lists in the errors with row breaks
+- **Print lists in the errors with row breaks**
-- Add warning if the data is in the future
+- **Add warning if the data is in the future**
-- Add a check for when a new dataset is uploaded
+- **Add a check for when a new dataset is uploaded**
-- If you try to upload a non-csv file after uploading a file, you get a weird error on the prediction page
+- **If you try to upload a non-csv file after uploading a file, you get a weird error on the prediction page**
-- Need to make sure all error/warning messages match – such as including the egg ID for factor levels
+- **Need to make sure all error/warning messages match – such as including the egg ID for factor levels**

-Manuscript:

-- **Start writing**

 Testing: